PyCav/PyCav-Library/docs/source/api/quantum/perturbation.rst

 first_order_wf(n,H,unperturb_wf,unperturb_erg,params,tolerance = 0.01, limits = [-np.inf,np.inf], return_list = False)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    Calculates the 1st order perturbed wavefunction for a given unperturbed system and the applied perturbation.
 The system is defined by its known unperturbed wavefunctions and energies.
 This function takes similar parameters as first_order_energy_sft (see above) so only new parameters will be defined.
-Further documentation can be found on the functions documentation page

    **Unique Parameters:**